 On completion of this course, the student will be able to:

-- analyse and evaluate conflicting historical interpretations on a given topic
+- demonstrate, by way of coursework and examination as required, an ability to analyse and evaluate conflicting historical interpretations on a given topic

-- demonstrate basic knowledge in some of the most important fields of research on the Third Reich, acquiring a better understanding of 'the age of extremes' and some of the most important concepts and methodological approaches to study it (Totalitarianism, Fascism, Modernity and Dictatorship, interpretations of the Holocaust, the role of mass media and modern Propaganda, intellectual takes and differences of political, social, and cultural history)
+- demonstrate, by way of coursework and examination as required, have acquired basic knowledge in some of the most important fields of research on the Third Reich, acquiring a better understanding of 'the age of extremes' and some of the most important concepts and methodological approaches to study it (Totalitarianism, Fascism, Modernity and Dictatorship, interpretations of the Holocaust, the role of mass media and modern Propaganda, intellectual takes and differences of political, social, and cultural history)

-- approach and interpret primary sources by using scholarly literature
+- demonstrate, by way of coursework and examination as required, an ability to approach and interpret primary sources by using scholarly literature

-- demonstrate the ability to use these critical skills to advance clear, well-reasoned and independent arguments in both written and oral forms.
+- demonstrate, by way of coursework and examination as required, an ability to demonstrate the ability to use these critical skills to advance clear, well-reasoned and independent arguments in both written and oral forms.

 |Klemperer, Victor: I Will Bear Witness 1933-1941: A Diary of the Nazi Years Modern Library Inc., 1999. |